AnteDeliria/drop-counter/README.md

 # Parameters

-Specify the template image files in drop-counter\Templates\ and index the file names in drops.json
+Specify the template image files in drop-counter\Templates\ and index the file names in drops.txt